ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/kaoru.jpg)](https://osu.ppy.sh/beatmapsets/397764)

-Contrasting her mapset of "Odoru Mizushibuki", [Hollow Wings](https://osu.ppy.sh/users/416662) brings us a very different interpretation of this melody line in her mapset of the sister arrangement Akiyama Uni's "Kaoru Juyouka".
-The set is designed to shrink in circle size for each difficulty level, with each difficulty showing off different design concepts for each circle size, accumulating in a wonderful yet challenging Circle Size 7 low BPM stream challenge in the highest difficulty.
-Careful attention to detail was placed on the stream designs to reflect the various pitches of the melody line, making for a very unique experience nobody should miss.
+Contrasting her mapset of "Odoru Mizushibuki", [Hollow Wings](https://osu.ppy.sh/users/416662) brings us a very different interpretation of this melody line in her mapset of the sister arrangement, Akiyama Uni's "Kaoru Juyouka".
+The set is designed to shrink in circle size for each difficulty level, with each difficulty showing off different design concepts for each circle size, ending in a wonderful yet challenging CS7 low-BPM stream challenge with the highest difficulty.
+The stream designs were made with careful attention to detail to reflect the various pitches of the melody line, making for a very unique experience that nobody should miss.

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/abst.jpg)](https://osu.ppy.sh/beatmapsets/839256)

-[Ryuusei Aika](https://osu.ppy.sh/users/7777875), known best for his extremely high BN activity and his clean mapping style, brings forth AcuticNotes' "Abst:Re:Act" in collaboration with [DJMax](https://osu.ppy.sh/users/6242405) and [Suzuki_1112](https://osu.ppy.sh/users/3170678).
-The map does not let up till the ending slider art, constantly throwing crazy stream and kickslider patterns mixed with extreme spacing changes sure to challenge even the most confident of technical players.
-If that's too much for you, give the guest difficulty a try - it's easier than the top difficulty, but not by much!
+[Ryuusei Aika](https://osu.ppy.sh/users/7777875), known best for his extremely high BN activity and clean mapping style, brings forth AcuticNotes' "Abst:Re:Act" in collaboration with [DJMax](https://osu.ppy.sh/users/6242405) and [Suzuki\_1112](https://osu.ppy.sh/users/3170678).
+The map does not let up until the ending slider art, constantly throwing crazy stream and kickslider patterns mixed with extreme spacing changes sure to challenge even the most confident of technical players.
+If that's too much for you, give the guest difficulty a try—it's easier than the top difficulty, but not by much!

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/great-spirit.jpg)](https://osu.ppy.sh/beatmapsets/765801)

-[IceKalt](https://osu.ppy.sh/users/5410645)'s rendition of Armin van Buuren's "Great Spirit" captures the epic feeling of the song extremely well.
+[IceKalt](https://osu.ppy.sh/users/5410645)'s rendition of Armin van Buuren and Vini Vici's "Great Spirit" captures the epic feeling of the song extremely well.
 Be it through expertly arranged short slider patterns or jump patterns with great usage of stop-and-go motions, each of the song's many climaxes is represented in a unique and challenging way.
 The calm parts are filled with beautiful and varied slider art, making this map enjoyable all the way through!

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/hotaru.jpg)](https://osu.ppy.sh/beatmapsets/580596)

 [Narcissu](https://osu.ppy.sh/users/1826598) manages to impress us once again with his map of Fujita Maiko's "Hotaru", bringing clean patterns as well as engaging and varying jumps that manage to perfectly capture the feeling of the song.
-The use of simpler rhythm lets the map focus on using its patterns to the fullest to complement the song, supported by the well done hitsounding.
+The use of simpler rhythm lets the map focus on using its patterns to the fullest to complement the song, supported by the well-done hitsounding.

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/kairikou.jpg)](https://osu.ppy.sh/beatmapsets/832836)